HOME

 Thursley won an award for 'Building Community Life' in the Surrey Village of the Year Awards 2005.
 The community was cited as having very enthusiastic informal inclusive support with good examples of Community Spirit and the community ownership of the pub was highlighted as helping to preserve the heart of the village.
 The awards are organised by Surrey Community Action.

-There was a wartime barracks for Canadian soldiers near here, mostly for tank regiments who used the commons nearby for training.
-Tweedsmuir military camp was built in 1941 and was named after the Governor General of Canada at the time, who also as John Buchan wrote literary works including The Thirty Nine Steps.
-At the close of the war the camp housed Polish families who were seeking to settle permanently in Britain until it was finally closed and dismantled in the late 1950s.
-A water tower (GR: SU895401) is all that now remains of the camp, although the road layout, parade ground and some building foundations still remain.
+There was a wartime camp for Canadian soldiers near Thursley, who used the commons nearby for training.
+Tweedsmuir Military Camp was built in 1941 and was named after the Governor General of Canada at the time, who also as John Buchan wrote literary works including The Thirty Nine Steps.

 WWII water tower Thursley